Skip to main content

 formal / proof

 When a refinement or contract cannot be discharged syntactically, the compiler translates it to SMT-LIB and dispatches through the capability router (see SMT routing).
-The router picks the SMT backend based on the obligation's theory mix.
+The router picks an adapter based on the obligation's theory mix.

 Results are cached keyed on the SMT-LIB fingerprint — a proof stays valid until the function or its dependencies change.
 Compile time scales linearly with the number of new obligations.